 Note: Replace /path/to/your/ffmpeg-mcp

-with the actual path where you downloaded the ffmpeg-mcp directory.
+with the actual directory where you downloaded the FFmpeg-MCP project.

-Recursively searches for a video file in a specified directory.
+Recursively searches for video files in a specified directory.

 Parameters: